columbiagsapp/courseblogs/SETUP.md

 ### Add Members
-13. From the tumblr dashboard, select your tumblr account.
+13. From the [Tumblr dashboard](http://www.tumblr.com/dashboard), select your tumblr account.
 On the right side, click Members, and then input the student emails to send invites.